hideto0710/beat-gripper/README.md

 - AWS Lambda Function for Gripper

 ## How to use it
-1. Compile this code. `$ sbt assembly`
+1. Deploy this code. `$ ./scripts/deploy.sh`
-2. Upload JAR file to AWS Lambda.
-3. Request
+2. Request

 ## How to request
 ### Attend